abudaan/webdaw-modules/README.md

-# WebDAW
+# WebDAW modules

-Useful modules for making a DAW that runs in a browser
+A set of modules that you can use to make a web-based DAW